mohamedtareq24/DSP_Custom_AXI_IPs/README.md

-# Applying what learned in my DSP course
+# Applying what was learned in my DSP course